alanking/irods_test/README.md

  - 3 Catalog Service Consumers
     - Each is aliased within the docker network to be recognizable in a manner expected by the tests

+Any docker-compose project can be substituted/added for support so long as it meets the requirements for running iRODS tests (i.e. additional OS/DB support).

 To run the tests, the following steps must be performed:

 1. Stand up the topology